Miso is the new flavour of the month in our household.

 Ever since Eugene opened Sushi Bar my mother has been his biggest fan.
 She can no longer bring herself to eat sashimi from anywhere other than "Eugene's shop".

 Dad normally detests eating with his fingers but this evening I found him doing just that with these chicken wings.
-I think miso has crept its way into his heart.
+Miso might have silently crept its way into his heart.

 GARLIC MISO CHICKEN WINGS